Drifter-Supremo/gorlea-snap-tales/memory-bank/activeContext.md

 - Implemented profile picture upload functionality in the settings page.
 - Fixed NavigationDrawer to correctly display user's name and profile picture.
 - Removed guest mode functionality as it was causing errors and is unnecessary for the application.
+- Created a dedicated `.env.firebase` file for Firebase configuration to improve security.
+- Implemented protected routes using React Router to ensure authenticated access to app pages.
+- Removed redundant authentication checks from individual page components.

 ## Next Steps